-An advanced understanding of cash flow analysis, assessing liquidity risk and other key warning signs of corporate distress will be instilled via a range of case studies and modelling exercises.
+An advanced understanding of cash flow analysis, assessing liquidity risk and other key warning signs of corporate distress will also be covered by way of modelling exercises.
 The course will cover the role of the credit rating agencies, credit derivatives and other credit risk mitigation tools.

-A small part of the MFin syllabus is devoted to non-finance topics which are relevant to people working in a finance role:
+A small part of the MFin syllabus is devoted to non-finance topics which are relevant to people working in a finance role.

 In your working career you need to be able to work with and through others.
 This requires an understanding of how our actions and perceptions shape social situations.
 The Management Practice course serves as a starting point for this process by providing loose models and frameworks with which you can structure your observations.

 Experience shows that few students are effective in teamwork and these sessions in Michaelmas and Lent are important for improving team awareness and skills.

-Financial Modelling Workshop
+Financial Modelling Workshops

-The benefits of attending the full two day programme are to:
+The benefits of attending the full two-day programme are to:

 - Be faster and more efficient in the use of the Excel functions, formulas and tools used in modelling